- Alumni & Donors

 These highly selective scholarships are open to candidates applying to our Bachelor's programme, one of our seven graduate schools, or Sciences Po Summer School.

-For information on bursary programmes please refer to the Campus France Grant Search Engine
+For information on scholarship programmes please refer to the Campus France Grant Search Engine

-You may be eligible for other bursary programmes depending on your country of origin.
+You may be eligible for other scholarship programmes depending on your country of origin.
 Further information, on the International Affairs Division (DAI) website.

-Information on bursary programmes for doctoral students is available on the website of the Doctoral School.
+Information on funding opportunities for doctoral students is available on the website of the Doctoral School.

 Other Scholarships for Non-European Students